Self-esteem: Development across lifespan

 Experiences in a person's life are a major source of how self-esteem develops.
 In the early years of a child's life, parents have a significant influence on self-esteem and can be considered the main source of positive and negative experiences a child will have.
 Unconditional love from parents helps a child develop a stable sense of being cared for and respected.
 These feelings translate into later effects on self-esteem as the child grows older.
 Students in elementary school who have high self-esteem tend to have authoritative parents who are caring, supportive adults who set clear standards for their child and allow them to voice their opinion in decision making.

 Although studies thus far have reported only a correlation of warm, supportive parenting styles (mainly authoritative and permissive) with children having high self-esteem, these parenting styles could easily be thought of as having some causal effect in self-esteem development.
 Childhood experiences that contribute to healthy self-esteem include being listened to, being spoken to respectfully, receiving appropriate attention and affection and having accomplishments recognized and mistakes or failures acknowledged and accepted.
-Experiences that contribute to low self-esteem include being harshly criticized, being physically, sexually or emotionally abused, being ignored, ridiculed or teased or being expected to be "perfect" all the time.
+Experiences that contribute to low self-esteem include being harshly criticized, being physically, emotionally, or sexually abused, being ignored, ridiculed, or teased, or being expected to be "perfect" all the time.